Learning to Reduce Search Space for Generalizable Neural Routing Solver: Motivation and Key Idea

-To evaluate the impact of distance-based search space reduction on final optimization performance, we adopt the widely-used LKH-3 algorithm~\citep{LKH3} as our benchmark solver and conduct experiments on the TSPLIB dataset~\citep{reinelt1991tsplib}.
-Given that LKH-3 is not a constructive heuristic, we restrict the search space for each instance by pruning the original fully connected graph into a sparse topology.
+To evaluate the impact of distance-based SSR on final optimization performance, we adopt the widely used LKH-3~\citep{LKH3} as our benchmark solver and conduct experiments on TSPLib~\citep{reinelt1991tsplib}.
+Given that LKH-3 is not a constructive heuristic, we restrict its search space for each instance by pruning the original fully connected graph into a sparse topology.
 Specifically, only connections to the $k$ nearest nodes are retained for each node in our experiments.

-The results in \cref{table:TSPLIB_Optimal_ratio} illustrate the performance across TSPLIB instances of varying scales under different levels of search space reduction ($k$).
-A key observation is that while LKH-3 achieves near-optimal solutions in an unreduced search space, aggressive pruning (i.e., using small $k$ values) substantially degrades performance.
-This degradation is particularly pronounced in instances where optimal routes inherently depend on non-local node selections, which may be eliminated by such aggressive pruning strategies.
-We provide detailed solution visualizations comparing three different results in \cref{append:impact_lkh3}.
+\cref{table:TSPLIB_Optimal_ratio} contains the results across TSPLib instances of varying scales under different levels of search space reduction ($k$).
+A key observation is that aggressive pruning (i.e., using small $k$ values) will substantially degrade performance, even though LKH-3 can obtain near-optimal solutions in the original search space.
+This degradation is particularly pronounced when optimal routes depend on non-local node selections, which are often eliminated by aggressive pruning strategies.
+As shown in Figure~\ref{fig:tsplib_visualizations_lkh3_knn_mainpaper}, restricting candidate nodes to the $k$-nearest neighbors forces the solver to ignore critical long-distance visits necessary for optimal routes.
+This over-pruning effect accumulates systematically throughout the solving process, ultimately compromising solution quality.